yujie7799/yujie7799.github.io/_pages/year-archive.md

 ### 3. Antibiotic resistance research
 Investigate the drug resistance status of *Mycoplasma pneumoniae* and analyze the resistance mechanism.

+🔖Keywords: *Mycoplasma pneumoniae*; Macrolide resistance; Children; Pneumonia

 ### Collaboration
 Collaboration is welcome!
 If you are interested in related research, please contact me.

 📧 Email: yujie5376@163.com
-🔬 Lab: Department of Bacteriology, Capital Institute of Pediatrics
+🔬 Lab: Department of Bacteriology, Capital Institute of Pediatrics, Beijing, China